Track gauge in the United States: gauge

 In most of the southern states, the gauge was preferred.
 This configuration allowed for wider rolling stock that could more efficiently accommodate cotton bales, the most commonly transported good in the South at the time.
 In the U.S. this gauge was changed to in 1886.
 This gauge remains in use by Pittsburgh's two funicular railways, the Monongahela Incline (the oldest continuously operating funicular in the United States, having opened in 1870) and the Duquesne Incline.

 gauge

 The 4 foot 10 inch gauge may have been the result of specifying a 5 ft center-to-center spacing of 2 in tracks.
 This gauge was first used in New Jersey in 1832 with the Camden and Amboy Railroad.
 As demand for more direct travel to New York City grew, the gauge was further utilized by several connecting railroads in New Jersey.
 Most of the original track in Ohio was built in this gauge, so much that it would become known as Ohio gauge.
+This was also the gauge adopted locally for streetcars in St. Louis.

 Narrow gauges

 gauge

-The Washington Metro system in the D.C. metropolitan area was built to narrow gauge.
+The Washington Metro system in the D.C. metropolitan area was built with a gauge, but is not narrow gauge in the traditional sense and is within the tolerance of standard gauge.